18F/github-dashing/README.md

 	heroku plugins:install git://github.com/ddollar/heroku-config.git
 	heroku config:push

-## Logging through Sentry

-The project has optional [Sentry](http://getsentry.com) integration for logging exceptions.
-Its particularly useful to capture Github API errors, e.g. when a project has been renamed.
-To use it, configure your `SENTRY_DSN` in `.env` ([docs](https://getsentry.com/docs/)).
-You'll need to sign up to Sentry to receive a valid DSN.

 # Contributing

 Pull requests are very welcome!
 Please make sure that the code you're fixing is actually